-All other children are called once a week by their class teacher and any concerns raised from these calls will be logged on My Concern.
+All other children have contact at least once a week by their class teacher or TA.
+This may be via a live lesson, email or phone call.
+Any concerns raised from these contacts will be logged on My Concern.

 Teachers continue to encourage children to be safe online through Marvellous Me messages, emails and their weekly phone calls.
 Any concerns about online behaviour will be logged on My Concern.
+Live lessons at the start of the lockdown will cover being safe on the calls.